swcarpentry/shell-novice/01-filedir.md

 let's have a look at how the file system as a whole is organized.
 For the sake of example, we'll be illustrating the filesystem on our scientist Nelle's computer.
-After this illustration, you'll be learning a command to explore your own filesystem, which will be constructed in a similar way, but not be exactly identical.
+After this illustration, you'll be learning commands to explore your own filesystem, which will be constructed in a similar way, but not be exactly identical.

 On Nelle's computer, the filesystem looks like this: